 Parlay bets shouldn’t take much out of your bankroll because of the potentially high payouts.
 So if the general rule is to bet only 1-3% of your bankroll on singles, the parlays shouldn’t take any more than half that amount.

 Of course, how much you bet will also depend on the odds.
 If you bet on only two favorites, you may still want to bet a sizable amount to increase your payout.
-If you placed five selections on your parlay tickets with a few underdogs, even a small bet could result in a big win at sportsbooks such as DraftKings Maryland, FanDuel Maryland, and Caesars Sportsbook Maryland.
+If you placed five selections on your parlay tickets with a few underdogs, even a small bet could result in a big win at sportsbooks such as DraftKings Maryland, FanDuel Maryland, and the Caesars Sportsbook app.

 Which sport is best for parlays?